artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

         jqueryui: false
 ```

-## <a name="twbs"></a>Enable/disable Twitter Bootstrap
+## <a name="twbs"></a>Enable/disable Twitter Bootstrap (required)

 > Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.

-### Adding jQuery UI in your project's composer.json file
+### Adding Twitter Bootstrap in your project's composer.json file

-I suggest using [component/bootstrap](https://github.com/components/bootstrap) shim repository for Twitter Bootstrap.
+I suggest using [component/bootstrap][3] shim repository for Twitter Bootstrap.
 You can add it by enter the follow command :

 ```bash
 $ composer require components/bootstrap "3.3.*"
 ```

 You can enable it by two different ways.
-First, just passing *true* :
+First, just passing *true* in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml